Image Credit: Maddi Image: Luke Snell. Graphic: Patrick Hook-Willers & Jonathan Wellington

-What made you want to run for York Sport President?
+What made you want to run for a second term in office as York Sport Union President?

 I have absolutely loved my first seven months in the role.
 However, my first term has not been without criticism, most of it mirrors frustrations that I share myself like the absolutely awful weather we seem to have experienced since last October.
 I would not want to walk away from the role while there is still work to be done, work that I have a passion for, and work that I feel I have some solutions to.
 And of course who would not want a home Roses!

 One of the key areas you focused on in the election campaign was facilities.
 Despite the progress you’ve made this year, they are still at near capacity, what do you hope to achieve to make genuine progress in this area next year?